jupyterlab/jupyterlab-git/CONTRIBUTING.md

 * How someone else could reproduce it (version of the software, as well as your browser and OS can help)

-Once you create this issue, someone with commit rights  should come by and add the `type:Bug` label and also try to reproduce the issue locally and comment if they are able to.
+Once you create this issue, someone with commit rights  should come by and try to reproduce the issue locally and comment if they are able to.
+If they are able to, then they will add the `type:Bug` label.
+If they are not able to, then they will add the `status: Needs info` label and wait for information from you.

-If they have further questions, this will lead to a back and forth about the nature of the bug or the expected behavior.

 Hopefully, then some nice person will come by to fix your bug!
 This will likely be someone who already works on the project, but it could be anyone.